Cui Lin: Late career

 As Colonel-Director of Retainers, Cui Lin wielded supervisory power over officials in and around the capital region.
-In the areas he controlled, he fired all government officials who had engaged in illegal conduct or committed multiple transgressions.
+In the areas he controlled, he fired all government officials who had engaged in illegal conduct or committed transgressions.
 He enforced honesty in governance, streamlined process, and protected the body politic, earning him lasting acclaim.
 A future Colonel-Director of Retainers under Cao Fang, Wang Jing, was a farmer from the same commandery as Cui Lin, whom Cui Lin plucked from obscurity out of an infantry squad.

 In 238, following a strong recommendation from the imperial adviser Meng Kang (孟康), Cui Lin was promoted to Minister of Works, one of the Three Ducal Ministers, the highest positions in the civil government.
 He was enfeoffed as the Marquis of Anyang Village, with a marquisate of 600 taxable households.
 After spending his entire stipend, he was promoted to a district marquis, although his fief was later split and part given to a son of Cao Rui.
 Cui Lin died in January or February 245 and was succeeded by his elder son, Cui Shu (崔述).
 His younger son, Cui Sui (崔隨), served as a Supervisor of the Masters of Writing (尚書僕射) under the Jin dynasty.
 One of Cui Lin's grandsons, Cui Wei (崔瑋), served as a Right Commandant of the Guards of the Heir Apparent (太子右衛率) during the Jin dynasty.